dougeby/IntuneDocs/intune/app-sdk-xamarin.md

     public TaskrApp(IntPtr handle, JniHandleOwnership transfer)
         : base(handle, transfer) { }
 ```
+> [!NOTE]
+> An issue with the MAM Xamarin bindings can cause the application to crash when deployed in Debug mode.
+As a workaround, the `Debuggable=false` attribute should be added to the `Application` class and the `android:debuggable="true"` flag should be removed from the manifest if it was manually set.

 #### [Enable features that require app participation](app-sdk-android.md#enable-features-that-require-app-participation)
 Example: Determine if PIN is required for the app